FinanceStudyGroup/Time-Series-Forecast-Calculator/README.md

 # MATLAB Time Series Forecast Calculator
-This is a simple time series forecasting calculator for making first-cut forecasts of accounting data
+This is a simple time series forecasting calculator for making first-cut forecasts of accounting data.

 -----------------------------------------------------------------------------------------------------------------
 To use this function, you might collect accounting data from a financial model in Excel.
 These data could be Revenue,